tasuren/freedom-wall/README.md

 ## Screenshots
 Coming soon...

+## Installation
+Coming soon...

 ## Build
-We need Rust's Cargo, so let's prepare that first.
+It needs Rust's Cargo, so let's prepare that first.
 Once you have it ready, simply run `cargo build --release` at the top of this repository directory.